lorisleiva/blog-2019-vuepress/articles/20200510 Why I wrote Laravel Actions/index.md

 └── User.php
 ```

 First of all, how eloquent is that?
 A new developer joining the project can look at that folder structure and immediately understand every feature that the application provides.
-If they need to update the behaviour of a feature, they will know immediately were to go.
+If they need to update the behaviour of a feature, they will know immediately where to go.

 If you read back the points 3, 4 and 5 from the "Before" section, you wouldn’t have been able to guess them without opening the files and reading the code.
 Now, most of the domain logic is obvious.